tlswg/tls13-spec/draft-ietf-tls-tls13.md

 authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-In order to ensure this, implementations MUST NOT mix certificate-based client authentication with pure PSK modes.
+In order to ensure this, implementations MUST NOT mix certificate-based client authentication with pure PSK modes (i.e., those where the PSK was not derived from a previous non-PSK handshake).

 ####  Finished